Flipper-Community/flipper-community-wiki/flip-wiki/docs/troubleshooting.md

       ```
     1. run `sudo udevadm control --reload-rules && sudo udevadm trigger`

+### Bazzite not detecting Flipper Zero
+For Bazzite installations, the [Flathub version of Flipper zero is preferred](https://flathub.org/en/apps/one.flipperzero.qFlipper).

+1. Install the Flathub version of qFlipper by opening Bazaar and searching for "qFlipper", it should be the first result
+1. Install the needed system udev rules following **ONLY ONE** of the options below: *The Automatic Script Method* OR *The Manual Method*

+####The Automatic Script Method:

+1. Navigate to [**this github page**](https://github.com/ase1590/qFlipper/blob/dev/setup_rules.sh), and hit the small down arrow button located to the right of the *Raw* button, when hovered over it should says "download raw file"
+1. Save this script somewhere easy to find, such as your downloads folder
+1. navigate to your downloads folder, right click the file, and choose **Permissions** tab
+1. Check the box that says "Allow executing file as a program"
+1. Click "Ok" at the bottom
+1. In the file browser, right click on empty space near the `setup_rule.sh` file, and choose **Open Terminal Here**
+1. type in `./setup_rules.sh` and hit enter
+1. Following the prompts, just type `I` for install and hit enter
+1. You will be prompted for your sudo password, this is typically the same password you log in with.
+Type this and press enter.
+Don't worry if you dont see any characters in the terminal, this is normal.
+1. If done correctly, you should get the message "Device rules have been installed successfully.
+You're good to go!"
+1. Reboot your PC and then launch qFlipper.
+It should now be able to access your Flipper Zero without issue!

+#### The Manual Method:

+1. Be sure qFlipper is closed, then open a terminal
+1. run the following to get an elevated permissions text editor: `sudo nano /etc/udev/rules.d/42-flipperzero.rules`
+1. Paste the following into the text editor:
+      ```
+      #Flipper Zero serial port
+      SUBSYSTEMS=="usb", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="5740", ATTRS{manufacturer}=="Flipper Devices Inc.", TAG+="uaccess"
+      #Flipper Zero DFU
+      SUBSYSTEMS=="usb", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="df11", ATTRS{manufacturer}=="STMicroelectronics", TAG+="uaccess"
+      ```
+1. Save the file by pressing **ctrl+s**, then close the editor using **ctrl+x**
+1. run `sudo udevadm control --reload-rules && sudo udevadm trigger`
+1. Open qFlipper, and it should now detect your Flipper Zero

 ### Fedora qFlipper not detecting Flipper Zero
 First, verify you installed the udev rules from the steps detailed in this page.
-If it still is not detected, you may be experiencing a known conflict between the udev rules of Flipper Zero and the udev rules of the `sysdemd-udev`package.
+**If and only if** it still is not detected, you may be experiencing a known conflict between the udev rules of Flipper Zero and the udev rules of the `sysdemd-udev`package
-This will require you to manually apply a fix related to one of the udev rules.
+This will require you to manually apply a fix related to one of the udev rules

 See [this Github issue](https://github.com/flipperdevices/qFlipper/issues/154#issuecomment-1371038376) for further details.